 UT Austin performed research on mouth bacteria using supercomputers, studying the genetics of bacterial communities.
 According to scientists, the human body is host to 10, 000 different species of bacteria.
 These bacterial species were discovered during the five year research project conducted by the National Institute of Health (NIH).
 The project was developed to identify the human microbiome.
 During the research project scientists came to realize an interesting fact; microbes found in the human body outnumber actual cells by 10 to 1.

 Research at UT Austin

-While it is known that your mouth harbors both good and bad bacteria, the research study at UT Austin brought to light the fact that oral pathogenic bacteria can shift into a diseased state.
-These shifts have been linked to diseases such as periodontitis, diabetes, and Crohn’s disease.
+Your mouth harbors both good and bad bacteria.
+Some good bacteria, when left to grow without being removed will become harmful.
+The research study at UT Austin brought to light the fact that oral pathogenic bacteria can shift into a diseased state.
+These shifts have been linked to diseases such as gum disease, diabetes, and Crohn’s disease.
 Scientists speculate that if they can learn what encourages these shifts they can reverse or even prevent them and in essence prevent other diseases from developing.

 Scientists also learned that changing the diet pathogenic bacteria feed on can actually change the state of the bacteria itself.
 As a result the pathogenic bacteria that can be rewired to be unhealthy may also be able to be rewired to be healthy again by changing diets.
 Such findings indicate that diseases associated with oral health may be controlled.